The Ultimate Antelope Canyon guide with Antelope Canyon tips answering all questions about Antelope Canyon you might have

 The only way you can visit Antelope Canyon is to take Antelope Canyon guided tour.
 In short, you need to book the Antelope Canyon tour exclusively managed by Navajo Native Americans.

 Can you see Antelope Canyon without a tour?

 Visiting Antelope Canyon without a tour is absolutely impossible.
 Antelope Canyon self-guided tours are not allowed due because of some accidents in the past.
 So please dismiss the idea of Antelope Canyon self-tour!

-Antelope Canyon is one of top tourist attractions in the US.
-That’s why, I would recommend to book your Antelope Canyon tour in advance!
+Antelope Canyon is one of the top tourist attractions in the US.
+That’s why I would recommend booking your Antelope Canyon tour in advance!

 Make your and Antelope Canyon tour reservation on time and don’t worry about your Antelope Canyon tickets.

 Navajo Antelope Canyon tours: 4 tour companies manage Upper Antelope Canyon Tours and 2 tour companies manage Lower Antelope Canyon tours.